Teimuraz I: Iranian invasion

 While in exile in Imereti in 1615, Teimuraz I joined George III of Imereti in sending a letter to Tsar Michael of Russia, informing him of their opposition to the Iranian shah and requesting aid.
 Recovering from the Time of Troubles, Russians were not prepared and did not intend to intervene in the Caucasian affairs, however.
 Left to their own devices, the Kakhetian nobles rallied behind David Jandieri and revolted against Isa Khan on September 15, 1615.
 The rebellion quickly spread to Kartli, and the Georgian nobles proposed Teimuraz I as king of all of eastern Georgia.
 A punitive Iranian expedition under the command of Ali Quli-Khan was routed by Teimuraz's forces at Tsitsamuri, leading Shah Abbas to personally lead the next invasion in 1616.
 The rebellion was quashed, and Teimuraz once again fled to western Georgia.
 Kakheti was subjected to a complete devastation from which this kingdom never fully recovered.
 As the official history of Shah Abbas's reign, the Alam-ara proclaims: "Since the beginning of Islam no such events have taken place under any king."

-Once flourishing towns of Kakheti, like Gremi and Zagemi, shrank to villages and several settlements disappeared.
+Once flourishing towns of Kakheti, like Gremi and Zagem, shrank to villages and several settlements disappeared.
 Sixty to seventy thousand people were killed, and more than one hundred thousand Kakhetian peasants were deported into the Safavid possessions.
-Their descendants make up the bulk of the ethnic Georgian population of present-day Iran, and a Georgian dialect is still spoken in and around Fereydoon Shahr, Isfahan province.
+Their descendants make up the bulk of the ethnic Georgian population of present-day Iran, and a Georgian dialect is still spoken in and around Fereydunshahr, Isfahan province.